 What sonography jobs will I qualify for with a Bachelor’s degree?

 An Ultrasound Bachelor’s degree coupled with several years work experience can lead to significant career advancements.
 The ARDMS states that “a sonographer with 3-5 years of experience can become lead sonographer or director of an ultrasound department.
 There are also opportunities in consulting, sales, equipment manufacturing, imaging administration and education”.
-Additionally, according to the Bureau of Labor Statistics (BLS), the demand for diagnostic medical sonographers will continue to grow by 19% through 2030.
+Additionally, according to the Bureau of Labor Statistics (BLS), the demand for diagnostic medical sonographers will continue to grow by 14% through 2032.
 This job growth, which is considered much faster than average, also equates to more high-level positions within the ultrasound field.

-Can I pursue a Bachelors degree in Ultrasound while working?
+Can I pursue a Bachelor’s degree in Ultrasound while working?

 It depends.
 If you are already a registered sonographer, some schools offer bachelor completion courses completely online since you would already have the clinical and lab experience from your vocation and prior education.
 Other schools offer flexible course schedules during the evenings and weekends that you could attend in addition to working.

-Will a Bachelors degree make me more competitive in the job market or affect my salary?
+Will a Bachelor’s degree make me more competitive in the job market or affect my salary?

 Possibly.
 Completing a program that equates to a four year degree in ultrasound may make you more specialized, qualified and give you an advantage for both entry-level and advanced sonographer positions.
-The median annual salary for diagnostic medical sonographers was $77,740 per year in 2021, according to the BLS (conditions in your area may vary).
+The median annual salary for diagnostic medical sonographers was $84,410 per year in 2022, according to the BLS (conditions in your area may vary).
 Additionally, the top 10% of sonographers made more than $100,000 annually.
 You may be able to increase your salary and become a part of this 10% by upgrading your experience, job title, and education.